sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app-ll2.md

     ![](./images/overall-profile-1.png  " ")

-## Task 5: Expose the ml model as a REST end point so any application can call it
+## Task 5: Expose the Machine Learning Model as a REST End Point so any Application can Call it

 1. Select the **Home** button from the menu at the bottom of the screen.
 (Note: If you do not see the menu bar at the bottom of the page, switch to Oracle APEX tab which was opened earlier in the browser.)